A Foodcentric Life

 • Melt the butter in a small bowl in the microwave.
 Place the pan over medium heat to get hot, then turn down to medium low.
 Brush a little melted butter over the pan surface, it should sizzle just a little.

-Pour in ⅓ of a cup of batter and immediately lift the pan and gently swirl so the batter evenly covers the bottom of the pan.
+Pour in a scant ⅓ cup of batter and immediately lift the pan and gently swirl so the batter evenly covers the bottom of the pan.
 Don't worry if the first one is not perfect looking.
 It will still taste great.

 • Cook the first side of the crepe approximately 60 seconds.
 Lift an edge to see if it is lightly golden, the with your fingers (it's a little hot) pick up the crepe and turn it over.
 Shake the pan to re-center if needed.
 Cook approximately 30-45 seconds longer, the slide the crepe out of the pan onto a flat plate.